 Heroin is used recreationally for the extreme euphoria and transcendent relaxation it causes.
 Use causes an immediate rush, especially when injected, thus intensely pleasing the user.
 When injecting, after the instant euphoria, a warm sensation on the skin, heavy limbs, and a dry mouth occur.
 A sleepy feeling follows the euphoria.
 Also happening after use: speech becomes slurred, movements and walking are slow, eyelids begin to sag, vision is weakened, constipation, and vomiting.
 Heroin is a depressant that teases the brain’s pleasure system, thus meddling with the brain’s capacity to recognize pain.
 Mental functions become foggy because of the depression placed on the central nervous system.

-Gilbert H., house manager of Kingdom Life Ministry a non-profit substance use treatment program, was a long time heroin user and explained that heroin is “not just mental, but physical too because of the affects on the body.
+Gilbert H., house manager of Kingdom Life Ministry a non-profit substance use treatment program, was a long time heroin user and explained that heroin is “not just mental, but physical too because of the effects on the body.
 It makes you sweat and irritates your stomach.
 If you don’t have enough in your body, you can’t eat and you throw up.
-Heroin also makes you loose weight and loose your complexion.
+Heroin also makes you lose weight and lose your complexion.
 My immune system was very low when I was using.”
 Issues developed because of ‘not having enough in your body’ are because the body begins to go through withdrawals as soon as a few hours after use.
 Other withdrawal systems included restlessness, diarrhea, cold flashes, bone and muscle soreness, and goose bumps, among other systems.

 Honesty L., CEO of the McShin Foundation, another non-profit drug treatment program in Richmond, shared “Heroin was different than the other drugs I used to do because it would physically make me sick if I didn’t have it.”
 Honesty began using weed and LSD and drinking alcohol when she was 12.
 “When I found heroin at age 17, it all went down hill.
 I overdosed, was brought back to life, went through therapy, medical detoxes, treatment, and other programs during 9 years of heroin use.”